 Famous Women in Astronomy

-When you’re studying astronomy don’t forget the women that made an impact in the field.
+When you’re studying astronomy, don’t forget the women who made an impact in the field.
 Check out this list of amazing achievements by women astronomers and astrophysicists:

 Caroline Herschel (1750–1848) Discovered eight comets.